Eastern Newfoundland: A 7-Day Photography Journey | 2026 Coastal Itinerary & Pro Tips

 4. How many days do I need for this route?

 A minimum of three days covers St. John’s and Witless Bay.
-For a true “Slow Travel” experience, including Trinity and Bonavista, plan for five to seven days.
+For a true “Slow Travel” experience, including Trinity and Bonavista, plan for seven days for the full itinerary.

 About the Author